Self-interacting quantum electron: Energy-momentum operator as a tangent vector to

 Since it is impossible to find the representation capable exactly to diagonalize Hamiltonian with help of global non-Abelian actions of $SU(4)$ in dynamical situation and because even in the case of free electron the diagonalization is achievable only in one sub-space $C^4$ of full state space, let me reformulate the problem as follows.

 I will work with Dirac's operator of energy-momentum

 instead of the Hamiltonian.
 This combined operator acts in the direct product $S=C^4 \times H_D$, where $H_D$ means a Hilbert space of differentiable functions.
-Such splitting seems to be artificial and I try to find more flexible construction of energy-momentum operator.
-Lets apply to this operator the similarity transformation (transition to ``moving frame" freezing the action of the differentiation in space-time coordinates) with help the canonical unitary operator.
+Such splitting seems to be artificial and I try to find a more flexible construction of energy-momentum operator.
+Lets apply to this operator the similarity transformation (transition to ``moving frame" freezing the action of the differentiation in space-time coordinates) with help of the canonical unitary operator.
 In the case of pseudo-euclidian coordinates $x^{\mu}$ it is possible to use simply the ``plane wave" $U_{gauge}=exp(-\frac{i}{\hbar}P_{\mu}x^{\mu})$.
 But if one uses, say, spherical coordinates, one needs to use non-Abelian gauge transformations of $SU(4)$ in order to convert the operator into a matrix with functional elements.
-I will discuss it in a separate paper.
+I will discuss this in a separate paper.

-Most delicate point of the construction is as follows.
-Energy-momentum variation evoked by internal dynamical structure of electron is independent on global space-time transformation (being applied to electron's ``center of mass") but nevertheless it should be reflected in space-time motion of the ``field-shell" \cite{Le1}.
-This may be treated as result of the back-reaction from quantum dynamics of spin and charge degrees of freedom during ``metabolic time" controlling the motion in the state space $CP(3)$. ``Observable" wave dynamics arises under the lift in the tangent fibre bundle from the base manifold $CP(3)$ into the state-dependent ``dynamical space-time" (DST) \cite{Le2} that will be discussed below.
+The most delicate point of the construction is as follows.
+Energy-momentum variation evoked by the internal dynamical structure of electron is independent of the global space-time transformation (being applied to electron's ``center of mass") but nevertheless it should be reflected in space-time motion of the concentrated ``field-shell" \cite{LeHor}.
+This may be treated as a result of the back-reaction from quantum dynamics of spin and charge degrees of freedom during ``metabolic time" controlling the motion in the state space $CP(3)$. ``Observable" soliton-like dynamics arises under the lift in the tangent fibre bundle from the base manifold $CP(3)$ into the state dependent ``dynamical space-time" (DST) \cite{Le2} that will be discussed below.

-I assume that $P_{\mu}=P_{\mu}(\tau)$ is the function of the ``metabolic time" $\tau$ and consequently the function of state-dependent dynamical space-time coordinates that will be introduced only on the stage of ``quantum measurement" \cite{Le3}.
+I assume that $P_{\mu}=P_{\mu}(\tau)$ is the function of the ``proper time" $\tau$ and consequently the function of state-dependent dynamical space-time coordinates that will be introduced only on the stage of ``quantum measurement" \cite{Le3}.
 Then one has the matrix